Chapter Twenty Three - Gold Fever

 "The one he took from my tent is also empty," the Wolverine said.
 "It looks like we had the same idea."
-She stood up and walked over to a food box and extracted the artifact she was guarding.
+She stood up and walked over to a food box and extracted the artifact she guarded.
 "I'm taking this one back to my school.
 If I guess right there are more like it to be found."

 "That's fair," the doctor said.

 "You tell Grace it is fair!"
-The Wolverine stormed out of the tent dragging Sally with her.
+The Wolverine stormed out of the tent, dragging Sally with her.